cgta/open/README.md

 ## CGTA/cenum
 The enumeration type we built and use in house.
+It features exhaustive match checking, and is supported by the serland serialization library
 ```scala
     object Fruits extends CEnum {
       type EET = Fruit